PostgresApp/PostgresApp/README.md

 Postgres.app is the easiest way to get started with PostgreSQL on the Mac.
 Open the app, and you have a PostgreSQL server ready and awaiting new connections.
 Close the app, and the server shuts down.

+We plan to distribute Postgres.app through the Mac App Store, with a separate build containing the latest PostgreSQL beta available for direct download from the website.

 ## Download

 > [Download the Latest Build (Beta 3)](http://postgres-app.s3.amazonaws.com/Postgres-for-Mac-Beta-3.zip)